riboflavin/test-framer-sync/compare/avoma-vs-fathom.md

 ---
 type: comparison
-title:  Avoma vs. Fathom – Which should you choose?
+title:  Avoma vs. Fathom  Which should you choose?
-description: Comparing Avoma and Fathom to help you decide which one suits your needs better.
+description: Compare Avoma and Fathom AI meeting assistants, explore their key features, pricing, and discover why Circleback might be a better alternative for your needs.
 ---

 # Avoma vs. Fathom – Which should you choose?